-Restonic tip – If you didn’t sleep well last night, don’t worry, you can try again tonight.
+Restonic tip – If you didn’t get enough sleep last night, don’t worry, you can try again tonight.

 Trying out – Be a life-long learner.
 We live in a big, beautiful world and new experiences sharpen our minds and reduce stress.
 Learn to see different experience as exciting rather than scary and you’ll stay curious and engaged your whole life.

 Restonic tip – If you’re struggling to get a good night’s sleep, it might be time to get help from a sleep doctor.
 You CAN learn to sleep better.

 Direction – Feeling confident and assured that you’re making mindful contributions to this world reduces risk of depression.
 Ambitious but realistic goals that set us up for success prepare us for the next challenge.